jaikrishnap/Optical-properties-of-black-carbon-aggregates/README.md

-# Optical properties of black carbon (BC) at various stages of aging: comprehensive dataset and machine learning-based prediction algorithm
+# Machine-learning-based approach to predict optical properties of black carbon (BC) at various aging stages
 This repository contains code to reproduce figures and experiments described in

-Optical properties of black carbon (BC) at various stages of aging: comprehensive dataset and machine learning-based prediction algorithm
-Jaikrishna Patil, Baseerat Romshoo, Tobias Michels, Thomas Müller, Marius Kloft, and Mira Pöhlker (TODO: title might change, add link to paper)
+**Machine-learning-based approach to predict optical properties of black carbon (BC) at various aging stages** Jaikrishna Patil, Baseerat Romshoo, Tobias Michels, Thomas Müller, Marius Kloft, and Mira Pöhlker

 ## Installing required software
 Running the experiments and notebook in this repository requires a working Python interpreter with several packages installed.
 We recommend using [conda](https://conda.io/projects/conda/en/latest/index.html) to setup a virtual environment: